If You Can Connect It, Protect It

 And intentionally so since my focus is on the security aspects.
 I can’t stress enough that if you can connect it, then you absolutely must protect it.
 There’s no other way around it.

-This is the primary reason why wired devices are such a cybersecurity nightmare.
+This is the primary reason why connected devices are such a cybersecurity nightmare.

 Statistics abound on how hackers are exploiting these gadgets to launch attacks.
 One such act of aggression which catapulted IoTs to the forefront was a DDoS that involved a million such devices.
 All of which had been taken over by the one same botnet.
 Because yes, once you take over one of them, they’re just computers.